yrashk/planstate-challenge/README.md

 users to add Omnigres functionality to their vanilla Postgres installations.

-This challenge is designed for both newcomers to Postgres extension building as those who've done a lot of Postgres internals hacking.
+This challenge is designed for both newcomers to Postgres extension building as well as those who've done a lot of Postgres internals hacking.

 In this project, we'll touch on [Postgres executor](https://github.com/postgres/postgres/blob/master/src/backend/executor/README)